TEESlab-UPRC/DREEM/README.md

 ## Quick start
 * Install a Modelica based modeling and simulation environment
-* Download DREEM rom Github and save it in a folder of your preference
+* Download DREEM from Github and save it in a folder of your preference
 * Run DREEM.mo file

 ## Documentation